ttytm/ttytm/README.md

 - Comparing the number of users in my personal projects, some game user interfaces and mods I published 15+ years ago when I used to play video games would funnily (or sadly?
 Lol🙈) still be among my most successful projects today.
 - Now I program open heartedly in nearly every language.
 Except Java.
 Life is too short to code in Java.

+**🧰 Honorable mentions from my toolbox**

+- 🪟 any proper tiling window manager - gravitating towards <a target="_blank" href="https://github.com/Bismuth-Forge/bismuth">bismuth</a> since 2021 though
+- <sup><sub>⌨️ ⌨️</sub></sup> a split keyboard - not only for ergos, but also to VIMpower navigation of my whole OS
+- 🧠 a knowledge management tool - currently, I'm using neovim to manage an obsidian vault.
+However, it's hard to settle when there is exceptional software emerging like <a target="_blank" href="https://github.com/siyuan-note/siyuan">siyuan-note</a>
+- 🔫 the secret sauce is <a target="_blank" href="">nxvim</a>

 ### Focus tasks

 - 📚 Keep learning _(despite the fact that the more you know, the more you realize you don't know)_